Why is baby talk is good for babies?

 When a word is produced separately from run-on speech, an infant does not have to separate it from the stream of sounds that surround it, making it easier to identify where a particular word begins and ends.
 Additionally, slowing down one's speech has been shown to help infants isolate individual words and sounds as these words are often produced more clearly than in faster speech.
 Another key factor is that, as they are still learning, infants process language much more slowly than adults and slower speech allows them more time to make sense of what they are hearing.

 Why am I always repeating myself?

 Repeating words is also beneficial in infants’ early word learning.
 Infants’ first words are often those which are produced most frequently in caregiver speech.
 Words such as “mummy,” “daddy”, “uh-oh” and “bye-bye” are among the most common first words of English speaking babies.
 On top of this, 'reduplicated' words – or words that involve repetition such as “woof woof” or “quack quack” – are typical of baby talk, and are shown to have an advantage for early word learning.
 Newborn infants show stronger brain activation when they hear reduplicated words, indicating this may provide an advantage for these words in human language processing.
 Also, other research shows that slightly older infants tend to learn reduplicated words more easily than non-reduplicated words.

-Babytalk is not just a cute way to engage with babies on a social level – it has huge implications for helping babies learn how to communicate with those around them.
-While babytalk is not essential for language learning, the use of modulated pitch, repetition and slower speech all allow infants to process the patterns in their language faster and more easily.
-Speaking in such an exaggerated style might sometimes feel strange but the the science shows that you are helping provide the optimum input for helping your baby learn how to speak.
+Baby talk is not just a cute way to engage with babies on a social level – it has huge implications for helping babies learn how to communicate with those around them.
+While baby talk is not essential for language learning, the use of modulated pitch, repetition and slower speech all allow infants to process the patterns of language faster and more easily.
+Speaking in such an exaggerated style might feel strange but the the science shows that you are helping provide the optimum input for helping your baby to learn language.